The melodies of life will never be forgotten.

 But, none did.

 After all, it had to be imagined.
-Timothy stood at his bedside fingering the waist hem of his Spiderman pajama bottoms, remembering.
+Timothy stood at his bedside fingering the waist hem of his Spiderman pajama bottoms, reliving a past.

 Then, his dad was gone.
 So was the I-Pad, he remembered.
 “I don’t know,” his mother screamed later, “Quit asking about the I-Pad.”
 He never intended to upset her.
 Thinking about it later, Timothy sort of understood when a person dies, some questions should just be forgotten.